 However, if you like to dabble in different THC formulas, you may be better off looking for a vape battery with variable temperature control so that you can increase the vape voltage when you stumble across a thicker oil formula.

 All in all, feel free to experiment with different voltages to determine how you like the flavor and intensity of your THC vape.
 Or, if you want to take a simpler approach, look for a disposable THC vape pen.
 These pens typically fire at a voltage appropriate for the vape oil formula inside.
-Our THC-O + Delta-8-THC Vape Pen offers a superior flavor and vapor output that's ready to fire up right out of the box.
+Our THCA Vape Pens offer a superior flavor and vapor output and are ready to fire up right out of the box.

-If you're tapping into your inner cannabis connoisseur and want to know the best volate for distillate carts, live resin carts, and other specific formulas, here are our recommendations:
+If you're tapping into your inner cannabis connoisseur and want to know the best voltage for distillate carts, live resin carts, and other specific formulas, here are our recommendations:

 Again, the best method is to just play around with different temperatures until you find a vaping regimen that works well for you.